-NCFR recognizes regionally accredited schools offering undergraduate and graduate degree programs with course work that includes content covering the 10 family life education content areas required for approval as a provisional Certified Family Life Educator (CFLE).
+The National Council on Family Relations (NCFR) recognizes regionally accredited schools offering undergraduate and graduate degree programs with course work that includes content covering the 10 Family Life Education content areas required for approval as a provisional Certified Family Life Educator (CFLE).
 NCFR approval allows the school to offer their graduates the opportunity to apply for provisional certification using the abbreviated application process.

 Interested in program approval?

 Check out our free webcast, presented by NCFR Academic Program Liaison Deb Gentry, for a video overview of the application process.